What the heck is Williams Trivia?

 Trivia is a glorious and time-honored Williams tradition dating back to 1966.
 Once in January and once in May, all Williams students—and anyone else who wants to, for that matter—are invited to stay up way too late for a night of music, goofy acting, and things-you-know-but-can't-quite-remember.
 It's the final exam for everything you never learned at Williams College.

-We are Beautiful Human Submarines, the team who won last January's contest.
+We are WHOPPER WHOPPER WHOPPER WHOPPER, the team who won the last regular contest.
 That is the prize for winning trivia: more trivia.
 If you win this contest, you have the privilege and requirement of running the next one.

 What you'll need:

 - As many friends, entrymates, strangers, or messy mix of all three as you can gather, representing as wide a variety of tastes as possible.
 There is no limit on team size.
 There have been Trivia teams with more than 80 people, and many with just one person.

 - This contest will be entirely virtual, and each team will have its own chat room.
 Geographically dispersed teams are welcome to create their own voice chats for added camaraderie… so your team members can be anywhere, as long as they have an internet connection.

 - Snacks!
 Under no circumstances should snacks be omitted.